thompsonsed/pycoalescence/docs/necsim/program_listing_file_necsim_Community.cpp.rst

    //      }
    //      else
    //      {
-           // the -1 is to ensure that the list includes all lineages, but fills the output from the beginning unsigned long index = i - 1 - ignored_lineages;
+           // the -1 is to ensure that the species_id_list includes all lineages, but fills the output from the beginning unsigned long index = i - 1 - ignored_lineages;
            (*nodes)[index].setup(tip, xval, yval, xwrap, ywrap, generationin);
            (*nodes)[index].burnSpecies(species_id);